amansingh903/Early-Detection-of-Parkinsons/README.md

 # ML Classification Project

 This repository contains a comparative study of several machine learning models for a classification task.
-Our goal was to evaluate model performance and identify the most effective classifiers for the dataset provided.
+Our goal was to evaluate model performance and identify the most effective classifiers for the detection of Parkinson's Disease using detection of jitter and slurring in voice samples.

 ---